+ ST. BENEDICT SECONDARY SCHOOL CAMPUS MINISTRY +

 St. Ben’s Campus Ministry makes a monthly Wednesday morning trip to a south-side food pantry, where students partner with local volunteers from St. Columbanus Church to set up a food line and distribute weekly groceries to clients.

-We have also started a partnership with Habitat for Humanity via the Pope Francis Home Challenge, raising money and spending volunteer hours building a new home off 119th St. in Pullman, where Habitat is building a full block of sixteen new homes.
-Other partnerships for student service include St. Benedict Parish outreach, Feed My Starving Children, The Port Ministries, Franciscan Outreach, Catholic Charities North Center Senior Center, Chicagoland Methodist Senior Services, Warren Park Health & Living Center, Misericordia, and more.
+Partnerships for student service include St. Benedict Parish outreach, Habitat for Humanity, Feed My Starving Children, The Port Ministries, Franciscan Outreach, Chicagoland Methodist Senior Services, Warren Park Health & Living Center, Misericordia, Heartland Alliance, and more.

-Service is a central part of our senior theology course, Social Justice & Vocations.
+Service is a central part of our capstone theology course, Social Justice & Vocations.
 Our class includes curricular service outings and service-learning reflection.
-Visit our class blog to read students' reflections and watch this video montage (also embedded below) of our inaugural SoJuVo cohort representing St. Ben's in the community.
+Visit our class blog to read students' reflections and watch this video montage (also embedded below) of our first SoJuVo cohort representing St. Ben's in the community.

 For AGORA 2017-18, Mr. Masterton is leading a Borderlands AGORA.
 Read more: